Crane Man Basket - Four Person - Crane Rescue Basket - Crane Gear

 What is the load test for a man basket?

-The load test is to be 100 -125% of the intended load being held at the intended working radius for 0 to 5 minutes prior to occupancy by a human.
-OSHA 1926.1431h and ASME B30.23 offer guidance on this topic.
+The proof test or trial lift is to be 100 -125% of the intended load being held at the intended working radius for 0 to 5 minutes prior to occupancy by a human.
+OSHA 1926.1431h and ASME B30.23 offer guidance on this proof test topic.
+This is easy with a test weight.

 How often should a man basket be inspected?

 Prior to each use.
-After each load test.
-Upon arriving on a jobsite.
+After each load test with the test weight.
+Upon arriving on a job site.
 And annually.